mies/wercker-perceptor/views/django-postgres.md

 * Knowledge of Python and Django
 * Have Python 2.7 and [virtualenv](http://pypi.python.org/pypi/virtualenv) installed
 * Use [pip](http://pypi.python.org/pypi/pip) for dependencies
-* A Wercker account and a GitHub repository for the code you will write
+* A wercker account and a GitHub repository for the code you will write

 ## Set up virtualenv